Hyundai Kona Electric range, battery & charging

 Hyundai Kona Electric range

-The Kona will also take the CCS cable that's commonly found at rapid chargers on the motorway – although it's worth noting the smaller-battery cars won't charge as quickly as the bigger-battery models.
-The 64kWh car can charge at 77kW at most, so plugging into a 100kW charger will see the Hyundai charge at that maximum rate – filling the battery from 10-80% in just under 50 minutes.
+The Kona Electric is also capable of DC rapid charging, although it's worth noting the smaller-battery cars won't charge as quickly as the bigger-battery models.
+The 64kWh car can charge at up to 77kW, so plugging into a 100kW charger will see the Hyundai charge at that maximum rate – filling the battery from 10-80% in just under 50 minutes.
 The time is about the same for the 39kWh car, as it's battery is roughly half the size and it'll be charging at roughly half the speed.

 In This Review